semagrow/sevod-scraper/README.md

 * `qtN`, where `N` is an integer, which calculates an approximation of the union of all WKT literals using a [quadtree](https://en.wikipedia.org/wiki/Quadtree) of height `N`.

-If wou want to provide a manual spatial extent annotation, you can issue the following command:
+If you want to provide a manual spatial extent annotation, you can issue the following command:

 ```
 ./sevod-scraper.sh --geordfdump -i input.nt -P POLYGON_IN_WKT -e http://localhost:8080/sparql -o output.ttl